joyfulcraftsmen/JC.Tools/why-use-jc-unit.md

 But these are definitelly not the only use cases.
 Generally, any applications that intensively work with data will benefit from data testing with JC.Unit.

-## What data sources are supported?
+## What Data Sources Are Supported?
 JC.Unit provides out of the box connectors to major data sources.
 Relational databases, MS Excel, analytical models, such as

 * MS SQL Server